What am I looking at?

 SensorThings on ATProto

-Environmental sensor data from Irish monitoring networks, published as structured, cryptographically signed records on the AT Protocol.
+Environmental sensor data from Irish, UK and European monitoring networks, published as structured, cryptographically signed records on the AT Protocol.

 What & Why